Hoohm/CITE-seq-Count/docs/docs/index.md

 IMPORTANT NEWS
 ------------------------

-For users who have processed data using CITE-seq-Count version `1.3.4` please rerun any data using version 1.4.0.
+For users who have processed data using CITE-seq-Count version `1.3.4` please rerun any data using version 1.4.0 or higher.

-There was a bug and the counts are not umi counts!

 How to cite CITE-seq-Count
 -------------------------------

-If you are using `CITE-seq-count` for you experiments, please consider citing it.
+If you are using `CITE-seq-Count` for you experiments, please consider citing it.

 You can use the DOI provided bellow.